 How will transportation be provided for unsheltered Veterans once identified?

-Veterans who are in the Region 7 (Anson, Harnett, Hoke, Johnston, Lee, Montgomery, Moore, Richmond, Randolph) will be referred to agencies that provide either transportation or free bicycles, local transit systems, or organizations who provide bus passes.
+Unsheltered veterans located in Robeson, Bladen, Scotland, and Columbus County are referred to agencies that provide free bicycles, local transit systems, and organizations that provide free pass to the transit system.
 Veterans are also referred to local agencies in the respected areas that provide transportation services, such as Department of Social Services and the Department of Veterans Affairs.